narendraAnalytics/DataAnalysis-Portal/README.md

 # Data Analysis Portal

 This project is a web-based data analysis portal built using Streamlit.
-It allows users to upload datasets, view basic statistics, filter data, and generate forecasting models.
+It allows users to upload datasets, view basic statistics, filter data, and visualize data using various charts.

 ## Features

 1. **Upload Datasets**: Users can upload datasets in Excel or CSV format.
 2. **Basic Statistics**: Display basic statistics such as mean, median, standard deviation, etc.
-3. **Correlation Heatmap**: Visualize correlations between different columns.
+3. **Correlation Heatmap**: Visualize correlations between different numeric columns.
 4. **Data Filtering**: Filter data based on user-selected criteria.
+5. **Forecasting Model**: Generate and display forecasting models using the Prophet library.

 ## Installation